2 Days in Ho Chi Minh City

 I read a caption on a photo at the War Remnants Museum indicating motorbikes were very popular during the war and became a status symbol afterward.

 The note went on to assume HCMC has the highest number of motorbikes per capita.
-Without researching this any further I came to the same conclusion after spending a couple of days.
+Without further research, I came to the same conclusion after spending a couple of days.

-The best way to describe it is; absolutely insane.
+The best way to describe it is: overwhelming.
 The photos will not do it justice.
 You have to see and feel it.
 At times, crossing the street seems completely impossible until you finally take a leap of faith and take the first step toward the other side.

 086 at the War Remnants Museum, Ho Chi Minh City, Cambodia

-We have the deepest respect and admiration for what those 122 photographers must have endured in order to tell this story for mankind to reflect upon.
+We have the most profound respect and admiration for what those 122 photographers must have endured to tell this story, so that mankind can reflect upon it.

 Scooter traffic in Ho Chi Minh City